Gagan-Saini-GS/notes/First-Semester/CN/Unit-1.md

 ---

+## Network Topology

+Network topology refers to the arrangement of different elements (links, nodes, etc.) in a computer network.
+It defines the layout of a network, including how devices are connected and how data is transmitted between them.
+Here are some common types of network topologies:

+### Bus Topology

+All devices share a single communication line or bus.
+Data travels in both directions along the bus.

+### Star Topology

+All devices are connected to a central hub.
+Data passes through the hub to reach other devices.

+### Ring Topology

+Devices are connected in a circular fashion, and data travels in one direction around the ring.

+### Mesh Topology

+Every device is connected to every other device, providing multiple paths for data to travel.

+### Tree Topology

+A hybrid topology that combines characteristics of star and bus topologies.
+Devices are connected in a hierarchical manner.

+> Each topology has its advantages and disadvantages in terms of cost, performance, and reliability.

+---

 ## **Data Communication**

 Data communication refers to the exchange of data between devices using a transmission medium.
 It involves sending, receiving, and processing data to ensure successful communication between computers and other network devices.